 Individuals must also demonstrate a need for assistance with their activities of daily living, such as bathing, grooming, eating, mobility, and / or toileting.
 They must be living at home or willing to move from a nursing home into a family home.

 A "countable asset" limit also exists that excludes necessary items, such as a home, household furnishings, a car, clothing, and some personal sentimental items, such as wedding rings.
-The 2019 asset limit is $3,000 for a single applicant.
-Married applicants have a $6,000 limit, if both spouses are seeking Medicaid coverage simultaneously.
+The 2020 asset limit is $3,000 for a single applicant.
+Married applicants have a $6,000 limit.

 Persons exceeding the financial limits may still qualify.
 A professional Medicaid planner or adviser can offer families valuable insights on how to use the program rules strategically.
 Learn more about the range of benefits facilitators.